 \subsection{Permissible triples}

 Here we introduce terminology and present results regarding particular subsets of the canonical surface $\mathcal{O}=\mathcal{O}(d_1,\dots,d_\kappa)$.
 While the material of this subsection becomes technical, the underlying notions are rooted in elementary Euclidean geometry.
-As we shall see in \S\ref{Marked Voronoi staples determine permissible triples} and \S\ref{Finiteness of lattice surfaces with given Veech groups in strata}, the results proven here will be crucial for our main finiteness result regarding lattice surfaces in strata.
+As we shall see in \S\ref{Marked Voronoi staples determine permissible triples} and \S\ref{Finiteness of lattice surfaces with given Veech groups}, the results proven here will be crucial for our proof of Theorem \ref{finiteness_thm}.
 We begin with definitions and notation.

 \begin{defn} The \textit{half-space} determined by $p\in\mathcal{O}_i$ is

 \end{defn}